Small Tortoiseshell (Aglais urticae)

 Did You Know?

-- The small tortoiseshell butterfly is the national butterfly of Denmark.
+- This butterfly is celebrated as the national butterfly of Denmark, symbolizing its cultural and ecological significance.